The Proof You Keep

-You keep the weights.
+You keep the proof.
 Three words that should be on every enterprise AI contract signed in 2026.
 They almost never are.

 Every enterprise AI vendor in 2026 is selling you one of two things.